 Promoviendo Educación para Hispanos desde 1983

 At a time when Cleveland hopes to expand and retain its pool of local talented leaders, Esperanza is promoting a program that encourages leadership, action, and service among young Hispanic women and men.
-The ELLOS (Esperanza’s Latino Leaders for an Outstanding Society) Program is a gender-specific leadership program which brings together Latino adults with Latino high school youth.
+The ELLA (Esperanza’s Latina Leadership Alliance) Program is gender-specific leadership program which brings together Latina adults with Latina high school youth.

 Our purpose: Development and encouragement